Fricano&Weber P.L.L.C. successfully provides personalized representaion.

-Our attorneys at the Law Office of Chadwick-Fricano-Weber take pride in our personalized service.
+Our attorneys at Fricano&Weber P.L.L.C. take pride in our personalized service.
 Especially when you are facing situations as mentally and emotionally challenging as family law issues, you will need a caring and experienced lawyer by your and your child’s side.
 We have over 50 years of experience and are well-respected by the judge and Nashua court system.
-Whether you seek to file for divorce, negotiate child custody, or have questions about child support, contact our team at the Law Office of Chadwick-Fricano-Weber for legal guidance.
+Whether you seek to file for divorce, negotiate child custody, or have questions about child support, contact our team at Fricano&Weber P.L.L.C. for legal guidance.

 Filing for Divorce in New Hampshire

 One important family law issue that may require experienced representation is divorce.
 To be eligible for divorce in New Hampshire, either spouse must have resided in the state for at least 1 year and reside in the county they seek to file the divorce petition in.
 Depending on the reasons or circumstances for divorce, a person can file for no-fault divorce (citing irreconcilable differences) or fault divorce (citing specific reasons for separation, such as adultery).

 There are numerous topics that will arise in a divorce petition, such as property division and alimony.
 Note that New Hampshire is an “equitable distribution” state, which means the courts will divide property based on a judge’s determination of what is fair, which may not be a 50/50 split.
 Also keep in mind that under this distribution rule, both community property and separate property are subject to division.
 If a spouse seeks to exclude a separate asset from distribution, they have the burden of convincing the court to do so.

 While citing a fault in the marriage may not necessarily impact the divorce decision itself, it may be factored into property division decisions as above or awarding alimony.
 Depending on the situation a judge may order short-term, reimbursement, or permanent alimony.
 They will base their decision on the duration and amount of alimony, considering factors like: